stix2013/tensorflow-learn/README.md

 The monorepo is organized into several packages, each serving a specific purpose:

--   **`commonlib`**: A shared Python library containing reusable components and utilities for stock data handling and model creation.
+-   **`packages/py-commonlib`**: A shared Python library containing reusable components and utilities for stock data handling and model creation.
     -   `create_model.py`: Defines a standard LSTM model architecture using Keras.
     -   `get_data.py`: Handles fetching historical stock data from Yahoo Finance (`yfinance`).
     -   `predict_multi_days.py`: Implements the logic for forecasting stock prices for multiple future days.

--   **`lstm`**: This package focuses on training and evaluating LSTM models for stock prediction.
+-   **`apps/lstm`**: This package focuses on training and evaluating LSTM models for stock prediction.
     -   `main.py`: A script for data preprocessing, training an LSTM model, and visualizing its performance.

--   **`stocks`**: This package provides functionalities for training and making predictions on stock prices, leveraging the `commonlib`.
+-   **`apps/stocks`**: This package provides functionalities for training and making predictions on stock prices, leveraging the `py-commonlib`.
-    -   `main.py`: Script for fetching data, scaling it, training an LSTM model, and saving the trained model and scaler.
+    -   `train.py`: Script for fetching data, scaling it, training an LSTM model, and saving the trained model and scaler.
     -   `predict.py`: Script for loading a pre-trained model and scaler to make single-day and multi-day stock price predictions.

 ## Technologies Used